 If an executor is required to prove their title to assets of the deceased a grant will be necessary.

 Whether the deceased owned real estate either solely or as a tenant in common

 In this case a grant is always required.

-Whether the assets are jointly owned
+Whether assets are jointly held

 For example, if the deceased's assets are entirely held in a joint bank account, providing a death certificate may be enough for the monies to be transferred to the surviving joint holder.
 If real estate is held jointly then an application may be made to the Land Titles Office to transfer the property to the survivor's name.